ttelford/dhdynupdate/README.md

 for a domain hosted by [DreamHost](https://www.dreamhost.com), using the [DreamHost API](http://wiki.dreamhost.com/Application_programming_interface).

+When started using the systemd service file, `dhdynupdate` as an unprivileged process. `dhdynudpate` can also execute as your user process.

 ## Features ##

 * `dhdynupdate` supports updating both A and AAAA (IPv4 and IPv6) addresses.
 * DNS records are updated on an as-needed basis to avoid sending unnecessary DreamHost API calls
-* `dhdynupdate` always verifies & updates the DNS records for the configured hostname upon dæmon instantiation
+* `dhdynupdate` verifies & updates the DNS records for the configured hostname upon dæmon instantiation
     * From there, `dhdynupdate` check your local IPv4 and/or IPv6 addresses.
     * If a IPv4/IPv6 address changes, `dhdynupdate` will update the corresponding entry in your DreamHost DNS Zone.

+## Dependencies
 `dhdynupdate` uses the following external modules:

 * [`daemon`](https://pypi.python.org/pypi/python-daemon/)